priyanshu-thakur146/demo/README.md

 # demo
-this is a demo repo for learning git and github
+this is a demo repo for learning git and github.